-A member of the Brassica Oleracea family, along with broccoli and Brussels sprouts, cauliflower is another one of those vegetables that has had a resurgence.
+A member of the Brassica Oleracea family, along with broccoli and Brussels sprouts, cauliflower is another one of those vegetables that have had a resurgence.
 It has gone from white, watery mush to an elegant side dish—again, putting that oven to good use.
 When roasted, cauliflower takes on a whole new persona—creamy on the inside, a little crispy on the outside, and a sweet nuttiness that can't be matched.
-Cauliflower has also become the vegetable-of-choice when trying to add nutrition to... some usually empty-calorie favorites like pizza and rice dishes.
-Replace the white-flour with a cauliflower crust in your family's pizza recipe, or swap out cauliflower rice for regular next time you plan a rice side dish—not only healthy but gluten-free!
+In addition to being the star in a number of tasty side dish recipes, cauliflower has also become the vegetable-of-choice when trying to add nutrition to some usually empty-calorie favorites such as pizza and rice dishes.
+Replace the white flour with a cauliflower crust in your family's pizza recipe, or swap out cauliflower rice for regular next time you plan a rice side dish—not only healthy but gluten-free!

 08 of 25

 This family of somewhat bitter, hearty lettuces that come in a range of beautiful colors has begun to replace traditional greens on restaurant plates.
-Varieties include radicchio, Belgian endive, and escarole, which we may be familiar with, as well as more unusual varieties like Castelfranco and Tardivo.
-Chicory is a sturdy lettuce, ready to withstand cooking techniques not usually employed with a leafy vegetable, such as grilling and braising.
-These lettuces also benefit from plenty of fat,... acid, and salt, allowing for recipes that go beyond the simple salad.Continue to 9 of 25 below.
+Varieties include radicchio, Belgian endive, and escarole, which we may be familiar with, as well as more unusual varieties such as Castelfranco and Tardivo.
+Chicory is sturdy lettuce, ready to withstand cooking techniques not usually employed with a leafy vegetable, such as grilling and braising.
+These lettuces also benefit from plenty of fat, acid, and salt, allowing for recipes that go beyond the simple salad.Continue to 9 of 25 below.

 09 of 25